Flukas88/RssRead/README.md

 RssRead
 =======

-Repo for RssRead, an esperimental rss reader.
+Repo for RssRead, an experimental rss reader.